 A Drone belongs to the category of an ‘unmanned aircraft vehicle’ (UAV).
-These have been utilized by defence forces in various capacities such as remote-controlled aircrafts or missiles for years.
-In the recent past there has been an increase in the usage of drones for commercial purposes.
+These have been utilized by defence forces in various capacities such as remote-controlled aircraft or missiles for years.
+In the recent past, there has been an increase in the usage of drones for commercial purposes.

 Such drones are designed to safely deliver goods to customers at the shortest possible time – and the service is referred to as last mile drone delivery.

 The Federal Aviation Administration now allows firms with the know-how to operate Drones to apply for certificates that allow them to utilize (non-governmental) ‘civil’ drones for research, development, deliveries, photography, agricultural requirements and real estate purposes.

 The global drone package delivery market is expected to grow at a CAGR of 44.7% for the forecast period (2019-2025).
 The development of drones that function in diverse regions and the incorporation of IoT in the ecosystem of drone deliveries are few major options for players in this domain.

 Benefits of Drone delivery

 A delivery drone is an autonomous aerial vehicle, often unmanned that is utilized to transport packages, food or other items.
 Drones are particularly of use commercially to transport goods because it is safe, quick, not hampered by terrain and does not cause congestion.

 E-commerce giant Amazon is working on Prime Air, a – futuristic delivery system that is designed to safely deliver packages via drones to customers in 30 minutes enhancing the last mile delivery domain.

 Although Prime Air is in the pipeline and will see the light of day soon, drone delivery service will bring few significant changes in the E-commerce and retail segments.

 Drones will take up the majority of deliveries